A few sites worth watching

 Below, a few sites worth watching (& shopping).

 Everlane: Great, simple style with a ‘radical transparency’ philosophy.
 They pride themselves on partnering with the best, ethical factories around the world, and using fine materials to create great basics.
 They share the supply chain and costs behind their production process, and every product on the site has a link with details on the factory in which it was produced.
 They’re also experimenting, now with retail- they’ve just opened their first shop in NYC SOHO, and they have a retail experimental lab in San Francisco’s Mission District.

-Net-a-Porter: It’s inspirational, aspirational and fashion forward, though on the pricey side- you’ll find top fashion brands like Alexander McQueen, Missoni, Chloe and many more (I can appreciate it, even if I can’t shop it).
+Net-a-Porter: Inspirational, aspirational and fashion forward, though on the pricey side- you’ll find countless top fashion brands you love, and new ones to discover.
+Even if it’s over-budget, it’s great to get a sense of what’s new & on trend.
 They have a point of view- the Edit, which is a Vogue-like online magazine, with video, editorial and more.